 Support managers are responsible for the coordination of technical and information systems in an organization.
 They direct staff, determine necessary technology advances and educate employees on the use of software and hardware used in an organization's day-to-day operations.
-Support manager positions often require a bachelor's degree in computer science as well as several years job experience in information technology.
+Support manager positions often require a bachelor's degree in computer science as well as several years of job experience in information technology.
 Many employers prefer a Master's of Business Administration (MBA) with a technology-related emphasis.
 Optional certifications specific to software and systems or in business management should also be considered.

 |Required Education||Bachelor's degree in computer science, MBA with technology-related emphasis preferred|